Department website: http://www.odu.edu/eng

 Master’s Programs

 The Batten College of Engineering and Technology grants the following master’s degrees: Master of Science in Engineering, Master of Engineering, Master of Science in Engineering Management, and Master of Engineering Management.
-The programs of study leading to the master’s degree are listed avo.
-Interested students should refer to the individual program section of this catalog for admission information and degree requirements.
+For program options, admission information and degree requirements, interested students should refer to the list available on the Programs tab as well as the individual program descriptions in this catalog.

 Linked Bachelor's/Master's Degree Programs